wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## Legacy mismatches

-In my presention to come, I'll be showing several concerns that Consul solves:
+Implementation of microservices within legacy infrastructure creates these concerns:

    A. "East-West" (internal) Load Balancers are a single point of failure.
 So an alternative is needed for them.

    B. Traffic is blindly sent based on static IP addresses without identity authentication (a violation of "Zero Trust" mandate).

    C. Developers now spend too much time coding network communication logic in each program (for retries, tracing, secure TLS, etc.) - mTLS.

    D. Developers now spend too much time requesting permissions to be defined based on IP addresses.

    E. Network departments now spend too much time connecting static IP addresses for internal communications among services.

+Additionally, Kubernetes currently have these deficiencies:

    F. Kubernetes does not check if a service is healthy before trying to communicate.

    G. Kubernetes does not encrypt communication between services.

    H. Kubernetes does not provide a way to communicate with databases and cloud service outisde Kubernetes.
-   <br /><br />

-Here's how Consul solves these problems.
+PROTIP: Here's how Consul solves the mismatches:

-Consul provides a mechanism for connecting dynamic microservices with legacy networking infrastructure in on-prem servers and in clouds.
+Consul provides a mechanism for connecting dynamic microservices with legacy networking infrastructure.

+Since Consul is added as additional servers within the same infrastructure, changes to app code is not necessary.
+Thus, Consul can connect/integrate services running both on-prem servers and in clouds, inside and outside Kubernetes.

 Consul "discovers" services (configured to be discoverable) to capture each service's assigned IP address, <strong>associated with a name</strong> in its <strong>service registry</strong> (a Key-Value store) which is used to map what service communicates with any other service.